Pensionable Earnings

 Example

 An employee’s gross pay for the period includes several earnings lines.
-Payroll still needs to determine which of those earnings are pensionable before it calculates CPP.
-That pensionable portion is the pensionable earnings figure.
+Payroll still has to determine whether the employment is pensionable and then which part of the period’s earnings belong in the CPP base.
+That pensionable portion is the pensionable earnings figure used for the deduction.

 Common Misunderstandings